-- Good nutrition maintains energy, strengthens the immune system, can decrease side effects, and provides comfort. - Adequate fluid intake avoids dehydration, prevents constipation, and decreases fatigue. - Try to get some physical activity every day.
-Exercise combats fatigue, helps maintain physical function, promotes restful sleep, and can elevate your mood. - Good personal hygiene decreases the risk of infection, keeps your skin healthy, and enhances your feelings of wellness. - Regular sleep is important.
-If you are having trouble sleeping you should bring it to the attention of your healthcare team.
+- Eat healthy foods.
+Good nutrition maintains energy, strengthens the immune system, can decrease side effects, and provides comfort. - Drink enough fluids to avoids dehydration, prevents constipation, and decreases fatigue. - Try to get some physical activity every day.
+Exercise combats fatigue, helps maintain physical function, promotes restful sleep, and can elevate your mood. - Stay clean.
+Good personal hygiene decreases the risk of infection, keeps your skin healthy, and improves your feelings of wellness.

-- Mind-body activities such as yoga, meditation and guided imagery help to reduce stress and increase energy. - Participation in a support group can help you understand and manage your feelings and provide an opportunity for you to connect with others facing cancer. - If you have questions about activities you may or may not participate in, be sure to ask your healthcare team. - Being empowered in your cancer journey means asking questions, being informed, and making choices and decisions about your treatment and care that are right for you.
+- Get enough sleep.
+If you are having trouble sleeping tell your health care team. - Participate in mind-body activities such as yoga, meditation, and guided imagery to reduce stress and increase energy. - Participate in a support group to help you understand and manage your feelings and connect with others facing cancer. - If you have questions about activities you may or may not participate in, ask your health care team.